The Amityville Horror: Disputes over accuracy

-The role of Father Pecoraro – Father "Mancuso" in the book – in the story has been given considerable attention.
-During the course of the lawsuit surrounding the case in the late 1970s, Father Pecoraro stated in an affidavit that his only contact with the Lutzes concerning the matter had been by telephone.
+The role of Father Pecoraro ("Father Mancuso" in the book) has been given considerable attention.
+Father Pecoraro stated in an affidavit during a lawsuit in the late 1970s that his only contact with the Lutzes concerning the matter had been by telephone.
 Other accounts say that Father Pecoraro did visit the house but experienced nothing unusual there.
-In 1979, Father Pecoraro, appearing in silhouette, described his experience while blessing the Amityville house during an interview for the television series "In Search Of."
-In the interview, Pecoraro makes it clear that he did in fact enter the home and that he was slapped by an invisible force and told to "get out" by a disembodied voice.
+In 1979, he described his experience while blessing the Amityville house during an interview for the television series In Search of....
+In the interview, he makes it clear that he did in fact enter the home and that he was slapped by an invisible force and told to "get out" by a disembodied voice.